 Irritable Bowel Syndrome

 Irritable bowel syndrome (IBS) is a problem with the intestines that causes pain or discomfort in the stomach area.
 Pain may occur alone or with constipation or diarrhea.
 Other symptoms can include bloating, mucus in the stool, or a feeling that the bowel has not completely emptied.
-In most cases, it is not clear what causes it.
-Some believe IBS is caused by stress, anxiety, or problems with the way the brain communicates with the digestive tract.
-Sufferers often find relief through changing their diets.
-IBS is part of a larger group of conditions known as inflammatory bowel disease, or IBD.
+IBS is caused by problems with how the brain communicates with the digestive system, and stress and anxiety often make it worse.
+People suffering from IBS often find relief by trying various medications and sometimes by changing their diet.

 UAB is an active participant in research and clinical trials for Irritable Bowel Syndrome.
 We encourage you to speak to your physician about research and clinical trial options and browse the link below for more information.View Clinical Trials